Entrepreneurship Courses

 Selling one’s own concept to prospective customers and investors is very different from selling products in a corporate environment.
 In this course, students will learn how to get their message heard, get their ideal clients to want to work with them, and use their authentic brand to sell their small-business concept successfully.

-ENTP 3900 – The Many Pathways to Entrepreneurship
+ENTP 3900 – Real-Life Entrepreneurship: The Founder’s Journey

 ENTP 6620 – New Venture Operations and Project Management